KittyCAD/modeling-app/docs/kcl/KNOWN-ISSUES.md

     model for that sketch and its underlying 3D object.
     If you see a red line around your model, it means this is happening.

-- **Patterns**: If you try and pass a pattern to `hole` currently only the first item in the pattern is being subtracted.
-This is an engine bug that is being worked on.

 - **Import**: Right now you can import a file, even if that file has brep data you cannot edit it, after v1, the engine will account for this.
 You also cannot currently move or transform the imported objects at all, once we have assemblies